Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 Can be one of the following options:

 * `ZK20` - Targets the last stable Zikula 2.0.x version.
+This is the default value.
 * `ZK2DEV` - Targets the last unstable Zikula 2.x version and may include changes for the next upcoming 2.x core release.
 * `ZK15` - Targets the last stable Zikula 1.5.x version.
-This is the default value.
 * `ZK15DEV` - Targets the last unstable Zikula 1.5.x version and may include changes for the next upcoming 1.5.x core release.
-* `ZK14` - Targets the last stable Zikula 1.4.x version.
-This is deprecated and will be removed after the release of ModuleStudio 0.7.5.
-* `ZK14DEV` - Targets the last unstable Zikula 1.4.x version.
-This is deprecated and will be removed after the release of ModuleStudio 0.7.5.

 #### Settings container